b0wter/fbrary/README.md

 The application is run in a style similar to `git`.
 There are several commands to manipulate/list your library.
 All commands require you to specify the library file you want to work on.
 Use the `--libraryFile` (or `-l`) parameter before specifying any command.
-Currently the following commands are supported.
+Currently, the following commands are supported.

 *To create your initial library use the `add` command.
-It will create a new library file if the files does not already exist!*
+It will create a new library file if the file does not already exist!*

 Add
 ---